arnor-sigurdsson/EIR/README.md

 `pip install eir-dl`

-**Important:** The latest version of EIR supports [Python 3.12](https://www.python.org/downloads/).
-Using an older version of Python will install a outdated version of EIR, which likely be incompatible with the current documentation and might contain bugs.
-Please ensure that you are installing EIR in a Python 3.12 environment.
+**Important:** The latest version of EIR requires [Python 3.12](https://www.python.org/downloads/).
+Using an older version of Python will install an outdated version of EIR, which will likely be incompatible with the current documentation and might contain bugs.
+Please ensure you are using Python 3.12.

 ### Installing EIR via Container Engine